Unión Peruana de Productores Fonográficos: Airplay charts

 UNIMPRO has calculated monthly a Top 20 Airplay charts for both radio and TV independently since their founding and in alliance with BMAT Music Innovation since 2014.

 The monthly charts are private and not open to the public without subscription, but some archives from as early as 2009 are found on their official website.
 Other archives of the monthly charts can be found within their monthly newsletters and on wayback machine.

 They also have published yearly airplay charts but only the ones from 2016 and 2017 is available to the public online.

 Digital charts

-UNIMPRO also calculates the Digital Top 1000 chart but only two archives from 2021 are available online.
+UNIMPRO also calculates the Digital Top 1000 chart but only five archives from 2021 are available online.

 Music recording certification

 UNIMPRO is the organization awarding music recording certifications in Perú.
 Originally, only albums were certified, with certification levels of 5,000 for Gold album and 10,000 for Platinum.
 By 2007 the levels were lowered to 3,000 and 6,000 respectively which lasted at least until June 2013.

 In the 2010 annual report by IFPI, it was reported that around 200,000 albums were sold in Peru, which was a 35.3% increase in unit sales from the previous year.
 That was a big surprise mostly because earlier that same year it was reported that Perú was the second country in South America to lose the most money due to piracy only behind Brazil.
 Still, overall this represents a decline of over 96% in sales volume from the year 2000, when over 5,000,000 CD's were sold in Peru through legitimate channels.

 One year later, the album Días Nuevos by Gian Marco was the first to be awarded a record 5× Platinum certification and became the best-selling album of 2011 in Peru with 50,000 copies sold.